Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Geometrical characterizations of non-radiating waves and transmission eigenfunctions

 \subsection{Implications to invisibility cloaking}

 Finally, we discuss briefly some interesting implications of our results established in the present section to invisibility cloaking.
-Per our discussion in the introduction, a cloaking device is certain stealth technology that make an object invisible with respect to certain wave measurements.
+Per our discussion in the introduction, a cloaking device is a type of stealth technology that makes an object invisible with respect to certain wave measurements.
 To ease our discussion, let us consider the probing/incident fields to be plane waves which are nonvanishing everywhere in the space and have modulus $1$.
-By the ``local'' result in \cref{thm:medium2}, one concludes that the shape of a cloaking device cannot be curved severely since the high-curvature part can cause significant scattering, which in turn can make the device more ``visible".
-Moreover, in our earlier work \cite{BL2016} it is shown that corner singularities on the support of a scatterer can also cause significant scattering.
+By the ``local'' result in \cref{thm:medium2}, one concludes that the shape of a cloaking device cannot be curved severely since the high-curvature part will cause scattering, which in turn can make the device more ``visible".
+Moreover, in our earlier work \cite{BL2016} it is shown that corner singularities on the support of a scatterer also cause scattering.
 These results suggest that a practical cloaking device should possess a smooth and round shape.

 On the other hand, if an object possesses a corner part or a highly-curved part, does it mean that it is easier for detecting?
 The answer is yes.
 Indeed, the geometric structure of the transmission eigenfunctions derived in \cref{thm:ITP2} can fulfil this detecting purpose.
 In fact, there is algorithmic development in \cite{LLL17} on the construction of the interior transmission eigenfunctions associated with an inhomogeneous medium through the corresponding far-field patterns.
 Hence, with the measurement of the far-field data, one can first derive the corresponding interior transmission eigenfunctions, then the highly-curved part of the a scatterer can be detected as the place where the transmission eigenfunction is nearly vanishing according to \cref{thm:ITP2}.
 Indeed, this is the core of the detecting algorithm proposed in \cite{LLL17} where it made use of the geometric structure of transmission eigenfunctions near corners derived in our work \cite{BL2017b}.
 Clearly, with the novel geometric property derived in \cref{thm:ITP2}, the method in \cite{LLL17} can be equally extended to detecting the highly-curved part of an inhomogeneous scatterer.